Sales Funnels And Landing Pages

 The New Rule for City Growth

 Economic development and tourism succeed when your website becomes a conversion engine — more than a brochure.
-That requires funnels on every page, built intentionally for the audience landing there.
+That requires the idea of funnels on every page, built intentionally for the audience landing there.

 Every page sells something: Investment.
 Visitation.
 Engagement.
 Opportunity.